What’s at The Renton History Museum?

 During these annual programs, the young students can use the photos as well as the artifacts to fully understand the Coast Salish-Duwamish life and how trade was being conducted almost two centuries back.
 Renton History Museum was once a fire station dubbed the Renton Fire Department or Fire Station #1 back in the 1940s.

 And with that in mind, it’s obvious to find some old firefighting tools as well as machines placed in there for an exhibition.
 In there you’ll also find thousands of all history books that were either used in the old schools or even better, books that accurately document different periods in the town’s rich history.
+Speaking of history, another fantastic place to visit in Renton is the Gene Coulon Memorial Park.

 Some of the latest exhibits placed at the Renton History Museum is none other than the 100 years of Renton High School.
 This recent exhibit was